-1It came to pass in the spring of the year, at the time when kings go out to battle, that David sent Joab, and his servants with him, and all Israel, and they destroyed the children of Ammon and besieged Rabbah.
+1And it came to pass in the spring of the year, at the time when kings go out to battle, that David sent Joab, and his servants with him, and all Israel, and they laid waste the children of Ammon and besieged Rabbah.
 But David stayed at Jerusalem.

-2It came to pass at evening that David arose from off his bed and walked on the roof of the king’s house; and from the roof he saw a woman bathing, and the woman was very beautiful to look on.
+2One evening David arose from his bed and walked on the roof of the king’s house, and from the roof he saw a woman bathing, and the woman was very beautiful in appearance.

-5The woman conceived; and she sent and told David and said, “I am with child.”
+5And the woman conceived, and she sent and told David and said, “I am with child.”

 7When Uriah had come to him, David asked him how Joab was doing and how the people were doing and how the war was going.

 8Then David said to Uriah, “Go down to your house and wash your feet.”
 Uriah departed out of the king’s house and a portion of food from the king was sent out after him.